"The Rules of the Cookie Exchange"

 4. The theme is "Christmas Cookies" - no chocolate chip

-cookies allowed - unless they are really different!
+cookies allowed - unless they are really different.
+(Credit to my

 I wouldn't want 7 types of chocolate chips showing up, as much I love